massoncheg/forgejo-docs/docs/admin/command-line.md

         - `--id`: ID of user to be deleted.
         - One of `--id`, `--username` or `--email` is required.
 If more than one is provided then all have to match.
       - Examples:
-        - `gitea admin user delete --id 1`
+        - `forgejo admin user delete --id 1`
     - `create`:
       - Options:
-        - `--name value`: Username.
-Required.
-As of Gitea 1.9.0, use the `--username` flag instead.
         - `--username value`: Username.
 Required.
-New in Gitea 1.9.0.
         - `--password value`: Password.
 Required.
         - `--email value`: Email.
 Required.
         - `--admin`: If provided, this makes the user an admin.
 Optional.